chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 }'
 ```

-You will recieve an `HTTP/1.1 201 Created` response after your `POST` request is complete.
+You will receive an `HTTP/1.1 201 Created` response after your `POST` request is complete.
 You may also issue a subsequent `GET` request to the same endpoint to review these changes.

 ###### Example `GET` request